rebelsky/sams-assorted-musings-reflections/samuel-a-rebelsky.md

 "I intentionally keep my office like this so that students feel more comfortable; after all, it looks like their dorm rooms."
 I don't buy that either.
 Is it perhaps that he accumulates too much stuff and has too little time to organize it?
-ALmost certainly.
+Almost certainly.

 Is he serious about losing student folders?
 I do know for a fact that there have been times he's been digging through a box of papers and